 - from six to ten months' absence deferred six months; and - from ten to twelve months' absence deferred one year.

 RESPONSIBILITIES

-Deputy Ministers are authorized to:
+Ministries are authorized to:

-- approve applications; - approve assignment of returning employees to own or equivalent position; - authorize changes to the length of deferral period or the leave of absence; - approve participant withdrawal from program in financial hardship situations; and - delegate the approval of applications.
+- approve applications; - approve assignment of returning employees to own or equivalent position; - authorize changes to the length of deferral period or the leave of absence; - approve participant withdrawal from program in financial hardship situations.